Passive vs. Active Voice: What You Need to Know

 Wait.
 What?
 Zombies?
 Yes, and here’s why.
 If you’re not sure if a sentence is in active or passive voice, try adding “by zombies” to the end of it.
 If it makes sense, your sentence is probably passive.
 For example, “The pool water was fouled (by zombies!)” is a passive sentence.
 And, if you’ve been following along, you know that it’s also inaccurate.
 The pool in question was actually fouled by a cheeseburger.

-Great writing should flow seamlessly, be clear and concise, and free from unnecessary words and confusingly long sentences.
-We hope these tips help your writing stay as active as possible.
-And if you want more grammar tips, make sure to check out the Grammar Guide for Busy People.
+Simple writing should flow seamlessly, be clear and concise, and be free from unnecessary words or overly long sentences.
+We hope these tips help keep your writing as active as possible.
+When you need a hand, a passive-to-active voice converter can be valuable for creating impactful, engaging content.
+For more grammar tips, check out our Grammar Guide for Busy People.